zsparal/api-documentation/source/reference/v2/settlements-api/get-settlement.rst

                     monthly period in the ``periods`` object.

-                    This was done because some newer settlements have each monthly period invoiced separately, in which case this ID will reference only the oldest invoice, which can result in incorrect bookkeeping.
+                    This was done because some newer settlements have each monthly period invoiced separately, in which case this ID will reference only the oldest invoice.
+This can result in incorrect bookkeeping.

-                    This field should therefore no longer be used and instead the aforementioned ``invoiceId`` field in the individual monthly period objects should be used.
+                    For this reason the field should no longer be used.
+Use the aforementioned ``invoiceId`` field of the individual monthly period objects instead.

    * - ``_links``